-The Be a Good Neighbor initiative is a long-standing, student facing program that educates student to build awareness of their impact on residential neighborhood, engages to build relationship between local residents & students, and encourages responsible behavior on and off campus.
+The Be a Good Neighbor initiative is a long-standing, student-facing program that educates students to build awareness of their impact on a residential neighborhood, engages to build a relationship between local residents & students, and encourages responsible behavior on and off-campus.
 The Student Guide to Campus Life.
-In addition to the student guide, CGR hosts events to bring University and community together including:
+In addition to the student guide, CGR hosts events to bring the University and community together.

 Be a Good Neighbor block parties are held every September in six Oakland neighborhoods in partnership with the University of Pittsburgh Police, the offices of Off-Campus Living, Residence Life, and Student Organizational Resource Center, and the Oakland Business Improvement District.
 The block parties are an opportunity for students to interact with local residents and get to know Oakland.
 View pictures of past block parties on this Flickr account.

-Tenant Workshops are held in the fall and the spring to provide information about living off-campus.
-In partnership with the University of Pittsburgh Student Government Board and the Office of Off-Campus Living, a panel of experts answers questions about rights and responsibilities as a tenant.
-Information about finding places to rent and the process for moving off-campus are also provided.
+Student Tenant Workshops are held in the fall and the spring in partnership with the University of Pittsburgh Student Government Board and the Office of Off-Campus Living.
+A panel of campus, city, and community experts answer student questions about their rights and responsibilities as a tenant living in the community.
+In addition to contacting our office, check out the following resources for more information:

 Community Assistant Program